paninski-lab/eks/README.md

 $: cd eks
 ```

-Install the requirements (information on requirements and their functions are in `docs/requirements.md`):
+Install the requirements (see [Requirements](docs/requirements.md) for information on
+requirements and their functions):
 ```
 $: pip install -r requirements.txt
 ```